Chemicals Used on Land

 Many chemicals and chemical products are considered essential to modern life because of the benefits they provide.
 Some break down quickly, while others persist for long periods in the environment and may bioaccumulate in the food chain (e.g., persistent, bioaccumulative, and toxic chemicals).

-Chemicals are introduced into the environment through acts of nature (e.g., volcanoes, hurricanes), spills on land, emissions to air, and discharges to water.
-For example, chemicals can be released:
+Chemicals are introduced into the environment through acts of nature (e.g., volcanoes, hurricanes), or through human activities such as:

 - Through large- and small-scale industrial and manufacturing activity.

 - In the production and storage of food and consumer products.

 - In efforts to manage or eradicate insect-borne diseases (e.g., West Nile virus, Lyme disease).

 - Through personal actions such as the use and improper disposal of household products (e.g., lawn care materials, pharmaceuticals, cleaning products, batteries, paint, automotive products) or wastes.

 Tracking trends in chemicals used on land in the United States is important to better understand the potential for those chemicals to affect human health and the environment.

 - The effects of chemicals on human health and other ecological receptors through environmental exposure can be acute and very toxic, subtle and cumulative over time (chronic), or nonexistent.